dankogai/js-base64/README.md

 $ npm install --save babel-preset-env
 ```

-Note `js-base64` itself is stand-alone so its `package.json` has no `dependencies`.
-However, it is also tested on ES6 environment so `"babel-preset-env": "^1.7.0"` is on `devDependencies`.

 ### In Browser

-* Locally
+Locally…

 ```html
 <script src="base64.js"></script>
 ```

-* Directly from CDN.
+… or Directly from CDN.
 In which case you don't even need to install.

 ```html
 <!-- the latest -->